CCSBT-Dev/sbtr/README.md

     Plot.lev("levfiles/example.lev")
     dev.off()

-## Adding R functions to the rsbt package
+## Adding R functions to the sbtr package

-The sbtmod source code is located in the directory `sbtmod/R/`.
-Additional R functions can be added to the package by placing them in the `/R/` directory.
+The sbtr source code is located in the directory `sbtr/R/`.
+Additional R functions can be added to the package by placing them in the `R/` directory.
 Generally a single R function should be included in a file with the naming convension `function_name.R`.
-For a function to be included in the package build a roxygen header must be added above each new R function.
+For a function to be included in the package a roxygen header must be added above each new R function.
 This header and function should be formatted as follows:

     #' Function title
     #'